Spanish, Italian yields bounce off five-month lows on weak PMIs

 LONDON, Oct 24 (Reuters) - Spanish and Italian bond yields bounced off five-month lows on Thursday after surveys showed growth in euro zone business activity unexpectedly eased, suggesting the economic recovery may be losing momentum.

-German Bunds futures weathered the euro zone data but were briefly pushed to their highest in over two months by weaker than expected U.S. manufacturing growth figures, which supported expectations the Federal Reserve would delay trimming its bond-buying stimulus at least until early next year.

-The pace of growth in the euro zone’s dominant service sector eased sharply, with the purchasing managers’ index (PMI) falling to 50.9 in October from 52.2 in September.
+The pace of growth in the euro zone’s dominant service sector eased sharply, with the purchasing managers’ index (PMI) falling to 50.9 from 52.2.
 It had been expected to nudge up to 52.4 and was below all forecasts in a Reuters poll of 33 economists.

 An index measuring new business slumped to 50.2 from September’s 27-month high of 51.7.